Frequently asked questions

 How does a Physiotherapist decide the best form of treatment?

-Physiotherapists undertake a thorough assessment of each problem.
+Your assigned Physiotherapist will undertake a thorough assessment of your problem.
 This will involve a thorough examination, together with an understanding of your work, rest and recreational activities.

 How does Physiotherapy differ from the "alternative" forms of healing?